 Training and documentation are updated regularly according to cGMP guidelines to address changes to procedures in warehousing, fulfillment, packaging and labeling operations brought about by new technology and reporting.
 To achieve pre-serialization efficiency levels in a post-serialization environment, WDSrx leads the industry with a pro-active approach to addressing serialization impact.
 By leveraging data and analytics, the company is developing fresh insights for new best practices that increase efficiency and reduce cost for partners and clients.

 WDSrx Packaging and Labeling solutions include printing 2D barcodes with GS1-standard data to meet DSCSA serialization regulations.
 If required, WDSrx 3PL services receive, store and fulfill orders to dispensers at client request.

 The Drug Supply Chain Security Act is the catalyst for sweeping changes throughout the industry.
-WDSrx takes a pro-active and strategic approach to assure compliance with DSCSA requirements.
-Upgrades to equipment, training and information technology infrastructure will be complete prior to November 2017 at all WDSrx facilities in Boca Raton, FL and in Sugar Land, TX.
+WDSrx takes a pro-active and strategic approach to assure compliance with DSCSA requirements including regular upgrades to equipment, training and information technology infrastructure.

 For more information contact Larry Hotz (561) 998-3885 x304 or firstname.lastname@example.org